nitrictech/docs/docs/reference/pulumi/custom-providers.md

 For complete example implementations check out our [AWS](https://github.com/nitrictech/nitric/tree/develop/cloud/aws), [GCP](https://github.com/nitrictech/nitric/tree/develop/cloud/gcp) and [Azure](https://github.com/nitrictech/nitric/tree/develop/cloud/azure) providers in the nitric github repository.

-If you'd like to see more work in this space including the development of [CDKs](../providers/custom/building-custom-provider#future-features) to make scaffolding and building nitric providers even easier let us know over at our github discussions or drop us a line over at our discord.
+Let us know on our GitHub discussions or through our Discord if you are interested in seeing more work in this space, including the creation of [CDKs](https://chat.openai.com/providers/custom/building-custom-provider#future-features) that can simplify the process of scaffolding and building Nitric providers.